Forensic Psychology Practice

 The course is primarily aimed at those wishing to become practising forensic psychologists.
-‘Forensic psychologist’ is a legally protected title and this course will enable you to use it and apply your skills with confidence.
+‘Forensic psychologist’ is a legally protected title and this course will enable you to use it (subject to approval) and apply your skills with confidence.
 You will be well equipped as a practitioner and supported by experienced practitioner academics throughout the process.

 Here are some routes our graduates have pursued: